Best Pizza Peels

 Can you cut pizza on a pizza peel?

-You don’t cut anything on a metal pizza peel.
-You can cut or slice on wooden peels only if they’re somewhat thick and made of a good quality wood.
-Some composite materials may allow it as well.
+You can sometimes cut on a pizza peel; however, there are many exceptions.
+For example, never cut anything on a metal pizza peel.
+You can cut or slice on wooden peels only if they’re fairly thick and made of a good quality wood.
+Generally, the manufacturer will advise on this.
+There are composite pizza peels that often allow to cut or slice on them.

 What is the best oil to use on a wooden pizza peel?